Ch3sh1r3Cat/vue-scroll2/README.md

 # vue-scroll2

-A simple smooth scroll plugin for Vue.js
+A lightweight smooth scroll plugin for Vue.js

 ## Installation